 In Paris, striking newspaper, radio and television workers have taken to the streets -- staging demonstrations over workers losing their jobs.

-In Paris, striking newspaper, radio and television workers have taken to the streets -- staging demonstrations over workers losing their jobs.
+Background: In Paris, striking newspaper, radio and television workers have taken to the streets -- staging demonstrations over workers losing their jobs.
 The unions have stopped several Paris daily newspapers from printing, and say they won't tolerate the loss of jobs in the name of new technology.